-2.18 Borrowing strategy
+2.20 Borrowing strategy

-- 2.18.1 The Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
-This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered. - 2.18.2 Against this background and the risks within the economic forecast, caution will be adopted within the treasury operations.
+- 2.20.1 The Council is currently maintaining an under-borrowed position.
+This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded with loan debt.
+Cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure.
+This strategy is prudent as investment returns are low and counterparty risk is still an issue that needs to be considered. - 2.20.2 Against this background and the risks within the economic forecast, caution will be adopted within the treasury operations.
 The S151 Officer will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.
-Any decisions will be reported to the appropriate decision making body at the next available opportunity. - 2.18.3 The approved sources of long term and short term borrowing are: - 2.18.3.1 Public Works Loans Board (PWLB) and any successor body. - 2.18.3.2 Any institution approved for investments (see Annual Investment Strategy below) - 2.18.3.3 Any bank or building society authorised to operate in the UK. - 2.18.3.4 UK public bodies including pension funds (excluding Nottinghamshire County Council Pension Fund) - 2.18.3.5 Capital Market bond investors. - 2.18.4 In addition, capital finance may be raised by the following methods that are not classed as borrowing, but may be classed as other debt liabilities: - 2.18.4.1 Operating and Finance leases - 2.18.4.2 Hire Purchase - 2.18.4.3 Sale and leaseback - 2.18.5 LOBOs: The Council holds £25.5m of LOBO (Lender's Option Borrower's Option) loans where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option either to accept the new rate or to repay the loan at no additional cost.
-No LOBOs have options during 2021/22.
-The next option will be in 2023/24.
-The Council understands that lenders are unlikely to exercise their options in the current low interest rate environment; there remains an element of refinancing risk.
+Any decisions will be reported to the appropriate decision making body at the next available opportunity. - 2.20.3 The approved sources of long term and short term borrowing are: - Public Works Loans Board (PWLB) and any successor body. - Any institution approved for investments (see Annual Investment Strategy below) - Any bank or building society authorised to operate in the UK. - UK public bodies including pension funds (excluding Nottinghamshire County Council Pension Fund) - Capital Market bond investors. - 2.20.4 In addition, capital finance may be raised by the following methods that are not classed as borrowing, but may be classed as other debt liabilities: - Operating and Finance leases - Hire Purchase - Sale and leaseback - 2.20.5 LOBOs: The Council holds £19.5m of LOBO (Lender's Option Borrower's Option) loans where the lender has the option to propose an increase in the interest rate at set dates, following which the Council has the option either to accept the new rate or to repay the loan at no additional cost.
+There will be one option in 2023/24 and two in 2024/25.
+The Council understands that lenders are unlikely to exercise their options as the current interest rates paid are above the current market rates.
 The Council will take the option to repay LOBO loans at no cost if it has the opportunity to do so.
 It is unlikely that the Council will take out any new LOBO loans in the future.

-2.19 Policy on borrowing in advance of need
+2.21 Policy on borrowing in advance of need

 The Council will not borrow more than or in advance of its needs purely in order to profit from the investment of the extra sums borrowed.
-Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.
+Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates and will be considered carefully to ensure that value for money can be demonstrated and that the Council can ensure the security of such funds.
 Risks associated with any borrowing in advance activity will be subject to prior appraisal and subsequent reporting through the mid-year or annual reporting mechanism.

-2.19.1 Within the range of prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2021/22 and the following two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue or speculative purposes.
+2.21.1 Within the range of prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
+One of these is that the Council needs to ensure that its gross debt does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2023/24 and the following two financial years.
+This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue or speculative purposes.

-2.19.2 The Corporate Finance Manager reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the future.
-This view takes into account current commitments, existing plans, and the proposals in the 2021/22 annual budget report.
+2.21.2 The Corporate Finance Manager reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties for the future.
+This view takes into account current commitments, existing plans, and the proposals in the 2023/24 annual budget report.